stonepros/stone/doc/dev/developer_guide/running-tests-in-cloud.rst

 However, there are times when the automated tests do not cover a particular scenario and manual testing is desired.
-It turns out that it is simple to adapt a test to stop and wait after the Ceph installation phase, and the engineer can then ssh into the running cluster.
+It turns out that it is simple to adapt a test to stop and wait after the Stone installation phase, and the engineer can then ssh into the running cluster.
 Simply add the following snippet in the desired place within the test YAML and schedule a run with the test::